openstack/mistral/doc/source/main_features.rst

 where collections expressed as YAQL_expression_1, YAQL_expression_2,
 YAQL_expression_N must have equal sizes.
-When a task gets started Mistral will iterate over all collections in parallel, i.e. number of iterations will be equal to length of any collections.
+When a task gets started Mistral will iterate over all collections in parallel, i.e. the number of iterations will be equal to the length of any of the collections.

-Note that in case of using *"with-items"* task result accessible in workflow context as <% $.task_name %> will be a list containing results of corresponding action/workflow calls.
+Note that in the *"with-items"* case, the task result (accessible in workflow context as <% $.task_name %>) will be a list containing results of corresponding action/workflow calls.
 If at least one action/workflow call has failed then the whole task will get into *ERROR* state.
-It's also possible to apply retry policy for tasks with *"with-items"* property.
-In this case retry policy will be relaunching all action/workflow calls according to *"with-items"* configuration.
-Other policies can also be used the same way as with regular non *"with-items"* tasks.
+It's also possible to apply retry policy for tasks with a *"with-items"* property.
+In this case the retry policy will relaunch all action/workflow calls according to the *"with-items"* configuration.
+Other policies can also be used in the same way as with regular non-*"with-items"* tasks.

 Execution expiration policy
 ---------------------------